s3p02/digits_docker_jupyter/README.md

-# digits_docker_jupyter

-# Step 1 : Interact with the DIGITS Docker Container using Jupyter
+# Step i) : Interact with the DIGITS Docker Container using Jupyter

 ```